piechartssuck/courses/content/syllabus/index.md

 ### Modifications

-This syllabus reflects a plan for the term but things change and plans change so deviations may become necessary as we move along during the term.
-This means that **I reserve the right to alter or amend this syllabus**.
+This syllabus outlines a plan for the term, but adjustments may become necessary as circumstances change.
+Therefore, **I reserve the right to modify this syllabus** as we progress through the course..

 ### Health statement